Koppeltaal/Koppeltaal-Documentation/_docs/koppeltaal-1.2/write-connector.md

 The connector then triggers the internal [GetNextNewAndClaim] action to fetch the new message(s).

 ##### REST webhook (application feature)
 The application that connects to the Koppeltaal domain exposes a RESTful endpoint, a webhook.
-The URL for this webhook can be configured in the _admin console of the application_.
+The URL for this webhook can be configured in the _Koppeltaal server UI_ on application instance level.
+As application administrator go to "Mijn applicatie" > "Applicatieinstanties" > double click the Fullname of the application instance > "Wijzigen" > set subscription status to "Actief" > fill out the Subscription details.
 The Koppeltaal server makes an HTTP request to the URI configured for the webhook.
 The application then triggers the [GetNextNewAndClaim] action in the connector to fetch the new message(s).

-!!
-Let's add a screenshot of where to configure that.
-Or a Click > Click > Click path on how to get there.

 ## Connector quality assessment
 When you create a Koppeltaal connector it is not automatically accepted as an official connector, it will be vetted by Koppeltaal first.